Jun P. Espina 5 min read

 Succeed in Life by Understanding Its Principles

 Do you want to succeed in life—I mean, really succeed in life?
 If so, always keep in your mind that you will have a long journey to the city of Success.
-You will travel across thousands of miles yet before you can get there.
-As it is located so far away from your abode, so you will spend the rest of your life journeying, always keeping up to the many routines.
-Only very few people would give their all to this journey.
-Once their comfort zones are drawn, some joiners of this life-challenge wouldn’t go on any further.
-Columbus didn’t just sail; rather he sailed west.
-To succeed in life is to stick to the goal at all cost: the very key to a successful achievement that the quitters and failures in our midst don’t possess.
+You will travel across thousands of miles before you can get there.
+As it is located so far away from your abode, you will spend the rest of your life journeying, always keeping up with the many routines.
+Only a very few people would give their all on this journey.
+Once their comfort zones are drawn, some joiners of this life challenge won’t go on any further.
+Columbus didn’t just sail; rather, he sailed west.
+To succeed in life is to stick to the goal at all costs; the very key to an achievement that the quitters and failures in our midst don’t possess.

 Remember that success obeys certain principles.
 It is a formula you need to just copy and apply.
 Succeed in life the righteous way—the happy way!

 This is one extremely important lesson our children need to know: that success is a journey.
 It is like setting a goal when you’re traveling.
 That is how to succeed in life.
 And, yes, there’s no turning back—no dead-fish attitude—anymore.
 Dead fish don’t swim against the current.
 Like dead leaves, they are just tossed around at the whim of the waves, battered and lifeless.
 We are not like that.
 That is not our attitude, for we are winners.
 We won’t quit.